CatalinaID/geekgirls/_posts/mobile/2017-01-15-Tracking-Mobile-Apps-Crashes-Easily-Using-Crashlytics-by-Fabric.md

 ### 2. Dashboard

 Fabric dashboard, as you seen, is a summary of every crash event on your selected app.
-Fabric will sort it by number-of-crashes as priority, then you can filter it by users’ device, app build version, times, and status as you can close any crash if it has been fixed.
+They will sort it by number-of-crashes as priority, then you can filter it by users’ device, app build version, times, and status as you can close any crash if it has been fixed.

 <figure>
 	<img width="800" src="{{ site.github.url }}/assets/img/posts/fabric-dashboard.png" alt="Crashlytics Dashboard">